-On November 22, Wanda Rosenboro-Correa, former secretary-treasurer of American Federation of Government Employees Local 2798, pleaded guilty in U.S. District Court for the District of Columbia to one count of theft of funds from the Washington, D.C. union in the amount of $13,803.
-She had been indicted in August.
-The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On March 1, Stephen Royer, former secretary-treasurer for International Association of Machinists and Aerospace Workers Lodge 243, was indicted in U.S. District Court for the Middle District of Pennsylvania on one count of embezzling $130,870 in funds from the East Prospect, Pa.
+(York County)-based union and four counts of filing false financial reports.
+The five-count indictment follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On November 17, David Maddy, former financial secretary-treasurer of United Auto Workers Local 2339, was charged in Rush County, Indiana Circuit Court with one count of theft of funds in the amount of $37,197 from the Rushville union.
-The charge follows a probe by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On March 3, Edward Padilla, former secretary-treasurer and business manager for Laborers International Union of North America Local 220, was charged in U.S. District Court for the Eastern District of California with one count of embezzlement in the amount of $168,780 from the Bakersfield union.
+The charge follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On November 17, Brian Scott, former president and business manager of International Brotherhood of Electrical Workers Local 503, pleaded guilty in U.S. District Court for the Southern District of New York to one count of mail fraud against the Monroe (Orange County), N.Y.-based union.
-He had been hit with a superseding indictment in August on one count each of embezzlement, mail fraud and false reporting following his arrest in February and an earlier indictment the previous October.
-Scott, now a resident of Miami Beach, Fla., had been accused of making unauthorized charges from union accounts totaling $66,954 during the period July 2008-February 2012.
+On March 8, Brian Scott, former president and business manager of International Brotherhood of Electrical Workers Local 503, was sentenced in U.S. District Court for the Southern District of New York to one year and a day in prison, to be followed by two years of supervised release, for acts of embezzlement and mail fraud against the Monroe (Orange County), N.Y.-based union totaling $66,954 during July 2008-February 2012.
+He also was ordered to pay $68,771 in restitution.
+Scott had pleaded guilty last November following a superseding indictment in August.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡